MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-rpa-bots.md

 1. Select **Save**

 >[!NOTE]
-> When a user isn't part of an environment anymore, you can continue to see it as a deactivated user.
+> When a user isn't part of an environment anymore, you can continue to see the user as a deactivated user.
 You'll be notified in the **Manage access** section of the image if it's shared with deactivated users.
 In this situation, remove access to them.

 ![share-vm-image-panel.png](./media/hosted-rpa-bots/share-vm-image.png)